Blood banks see big drop in donors

 To encourage people to donate during this time of blood shortage, OneBlood is offering $20 e-gift certificates to blood donors through March 31.

-Giroux added that the blood bank has also seen about a 30% reduction in donors, which seems to be decreasing every day.
+Giroux said the blood bank has also seen about a 30% reduction in donors and they seem to be decreasing every day.

 “Donating blood is probably one of the healthiest environments you can be in right now,” Giroux said.

+Suncoast Blood Bank is asking donors who even have a runny nose not to donate.

-Soon they will be testing potential donors’ temperatures, before they even enter the donation environment, to ensure they’re not running a fever.
+Soon it will be testing potential donors’ temperatures before they even enter the donation environment to ensure they’re not running a fever.

-If donors have been to one of the hot spots like Italy or China, they’re asked not to donate for at least two weeks, Giroux said.
+If donors have been to one of the hot spots, such as Italy or China, they’re asked not to donate for at least two weeks, Giroux said.

 “If you’re healthy and well, we’re asking people to donate this week, because we don’t know what restrictions will be put on in the coming days,” she added.

-It’s routine for the Suncoast Blood Bank to ask donors if they run a fever or feel unwell a few days after donating, to let them know.
+It’s routine for the Suncoast Blood Bank to ask donors if they run a fever or feel unwell a few days after donating.

-Giroux explained that when donating platelets, there’s a technology that tests for 13 different pathogens and/or diseases.
-If the person is found to have any pathogen known or unknown, the pathogens are flushed out, or “pathogen reduce.”
+Giroux said that when donating platelets, a technology tests for 13 different pathogens and diseases.
+If the person is found to have any pathogen, known or unknown, the pathogens are flushed out, or “pathogen reduce.”

 Blood blank officials are really concerned, as the virus seems to be proliferating, Giroux said.